SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#103] and [#336]) Adds 2 new state variable filters to both `LPF dB/OCT` and `HPF dB/OCT`.
 This filter has significantly less distortion than the ladder filters, think sequential vs. moog.
-- The `MORPH` parameter (pads under both `LPF dB/OCT` and `HPF dB/OCT`) adjusts smoothly from lowpass -> bandpass/notch -> highpass. `MORPH` is inverted in the `HPF MORPH` slot so that at 0 the filter is highpass and at 50 it is lowpassed.
-    - The `MORPH` param is also effective to the ladder filters.
-In `12 LADDER/24 LADDER/DRIVE` filters it smoothly increases drive and in the `HP LADDER` it adds filter FM.
+- A third parameter is added to all filter types.
+The shortcut is the pad under dB/Oct and it's value is kept when changing filter types.
 This param is modulatable and automatable.
+    - In SVFs, the `MORPH` parameter adjusts smoothly from lowpass -> bandpass/notch -> highpass. `MORPH` is inverted in the `HPF MORPH` slot so that at 0 the filter is highpass and at 50 it is lowpassed.
+    - In lowpass ladder filters, the `DRIVE` param smoothly increases filter drive.
+    - In the highpass ladder filter `FM` adds filter FM.
+Try it with the resonance up!
 - `FILTER ROUTE` is accessible via the `SOUND` menu only and adjusts the filter order from `HPF TO LPF`, `LPF TO HPF`, or `PARALLEL`.

 #### 4.2.2 - Stereo Chorus